Updated: Nov 15

-In the past psychological tests were taken with the use of a pen and paper.
+In the past personality tests were taken with the use of a pen and paper.
 The order of items in tests, although significant, could have been only considered during the test design.
 Items were placed in a test in a way researchers felt was optimal but once set, it was not easy to change their order.
 But what if the order that we present questions in alters the validity of a test?
 With the help of computerized testing, we have taken a closer look at this question.

 We wanted to find out if the performance of a test was affected by the order of presenting questions to participants.
 To do that we used the Big 5 SAPA Personality Test by David M. Condon: an open-source version of the famous Big 5 personality test.
 The Big 5 measures five personality traits: